Quansight/Quansight-website/apps/labs/posts/narwhals-pycapsule.md

 Let's cover some scenarios:

-- If you want your dataframe logic to stay completely lazy where possible: use Narwhals.
+- If you want your dataframe logic to stay completely native (e.g. Polars in -> Polars out): use Narwhals.
-  The PyCapsule Interface requires you to materialise the data into memory immediately, whereas Narwhals has both eager and lazy APIs.
+- If you want to keep your library logic to pure-Python and without heavy dependencies so it's easy to maintain and install: use Narwhals.
+Packaging a pure-Python project is very easy, especially compared with if you need to get Rust or C in there.
 - If you want complete control over your data: use the PyCapsule Interface.
 If you have the necessary Rust / C skills, there should be no limit to how complex and bespoke you make your data processing.
-- If you want to keep your library logic to pure-Python and without heavy dependencies so it's easy to maintain and install: use Narwhals.
-Packaging a pure-Python project is very easy, especially compared with if you need to get Rust or C in there.
 - If you want to do part of your processing in Python, and part of it in Rust - **use both**!
   An example of a library which does this is [Vegafusion](https://vegafusion.io/).
 This is facilitated by the fact that Narwhals exposes the PyCapsule Interface for both